 By the time they complete the CANSkate program, skaters should have several skating skills, including: fast forward and backward perimeter stroking, forward and backward crosscuts, side stops with speed, turns, basic spins and jumps.

-If I am sure that my skater is too advanced for the CANSkate level, what are his/her options with your club?
+If I am sure that my skater is too advanced for the CANSkate level, what is the next level option with your club?

-Skaters can qualify for the Junior Academy Program through invitation or audition by the Director of Skating.
-Email Shanelle Horobec (Director of Skating) at for further information.
+Skaters can qualify for the Shining Stars Academy Program, which is an Early Figure Skating program geared to skaters between the ages of 4 and 8 years old.
+Skaters must wear figure skates and be approved through an audition by the Director of Skating.
+Email Shanelle Horobec (Director of Skating) at email@example.com for further information.

 Is there a Power Skating Program at your club?